HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/model-implementation/intervention-templates.md

       value: 0.7
 ```

-Or to create an outcome variable modifier called enhanced\_testing during which the case detection rate doubles&#x20;
+Or to create an outcome variable modifier called enhanced\_testing during which the case detection rate double ;

 ```
 outcome_modifiers: